sagemath/trac_to_gh/Issue 5880.md

 # Issue 5880: [with patch; needs review] notebook -- greatly reduce the number of actions that trigger taking a snapshot

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5880

 Original creator: was